 Students are strongly encouraged to take a Placement Exam in Spanish at the Academic Success Center.
+The placement exam is a cost-free, short exam that will allow students with previous exposure to the language to register for courses above SP 101.
 Study-Abroad opportunities are available for language study in several Spanish-speaking countries.